Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 Obviously a problematic approach as there might be many authors in my dataset without a wiki page.
 But nevertheless this helped me to decreased the file size from ~ 9 GB to ~ 235 MB.

-## 3. What if VIAF doesnt have the author's gender?
+## 3. What if VIAF doesn't have the author's gender?
 Then I can use Natural Language Toolkit to predict the authors' gender from their first name.
 The prediction is, yes you guessed it, of course binary.

 Personal Note: I would like to understand how the text training and prediction is happening in Natural Language Toolkit #curious